Rodriguez de Quijas v. Shearson/American Express Inc.

 Rodriguez de Quijas v.
-Shearson/American Express Inc., 490 U.S. 477 (1989), is a United States Supreme Court decision concerning the arbitration of securities fraud claims.
-It was originally brought by a group of Texas investors against their brokerage house.
+Shearson/American Express Inc., 490 U.S. 477 (1989), is a United States Supreme Court decision holding that investors’ claims under the Securities Act of 1933 can be resolved through arbitration under the Federal Arbitration Act.
+The case arose from suits by Texas investors against their brokerage house.
 By a 5–4 margin the Court affirmed the Fifth Circuit Court of Appeals and ruled that their claims under the Securities Act of 1933, which regulates trading in the primary market, must be arbitrated as stipulated in their customer agreements.

-The decision overruled a 1953 case, Wilko v.
-Swan.
+The decision overruled the 1953 Wilko v.
+Swan decision.
 Justice Anthony Kennedy's majority opinion found that arbitration procedures offered more adequate protection for investors than they had when that case was decided.
 John Paul Stevens's short dissent criticized the majority for taking it upon itself to overturn a precedent that, he argued, Congress had purposely left intact during a major overhaul of the securities laws in the mid-1970s.
-Both criticized the Fifth Circuit for having overruled Wilko before the Court itself did, reminding lower courts that only the Supreme Court could overrule itself, an aspect of the decision that has come in for some criticism.
+Both opinions criticized the Fifth Circuit for disregarding Wilko, emphasizing that only the Supreme Court may overrule its own precedents.

 Many courts besides the Fifth Circuit had chosen to disregard Wilko after the Supreme Court's own decision in Shearson/American Express Inc. v.
 McMahon that claims under the Securities Exchange Act of 1934, which applies to the secondary market, were also arbitrable if a contract so provided cast serious doubt on the logic of the older case.
 As a result of Rodriguez de Quijas, many more securities fraud claims were heard in arbitration instead of the courts, an intended outcome that has supporters and critics and led to long-term changes in how the securities industry conducts arbitration.
 The decision was the last in the Mitsubishi trilogy, which expanded the use of arbitration from contractual disputes to statutory claims during the 1980s.